gumaerc-testorg/20.020-spring-2009/content/pages/syllabus.md

 _The Implications of Synthetic Biology_: Drew Endy at the MIT Museum, March 21, 2006

-This video was produced and provided by [MITWorld](http://techtv.mit.edu/videos/16457-the-implications-of-synthetic-biology), and is not covered under our [Creative Commons license](/terms/#cc).
+This video was produced and provided by {{% resource_link "c1f56a94-31ab-4288-9d42-2ebbd0917d78" "MITWorld" %}}, and is not covered under our [Creative Commons license](/terms/#cc).

 Course Details
 --------------